minetest/minetest/doc/lua_api.md

 --------------------

-A schematic specifier identifies a schematic by either a filename to a Minetest Schematic file (`.mts`) or through raw data supplied through Lua, in the form of a table.
+A schematic specifier identifies a schematic by either a filename to a Luanti Schematic file (`.mts`) or through raw data supplied through Lua, in the form of a table.
 This table specifies the following fields:

 * The `size` field is a 3D vector containing the dimensions of the provided